This page provides information about the arts in Cheshire West.

 Trusts and charities

-There are thousands of trusts and charities which either prioritise arts or support arts projects as part of their community work (Esme Fairburne Foundation and Wellcome Trust for example) and advice on these may be sought via the Council’s External Funding Service.
+There are thousands of trusts and charities which either prioritise arts or support arts projects as part of their community work (Esme Fairburne Foundation and Welcome Trust for example) and advice on these may be sought via the Council’s External Funding Service.

 A comprehensive listing of trusts and charities is published as The Directory of Grant Making Trusts (Directory of Social Change).
 This is best consulted through your local library.